Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Generalisation of basic causal relations on the arbitrary case

 Remarkably, one can extract some important information about possible collective quantum states of the entire $ D^{N} $-dimensional quantum system already from Eqs.(14,15) for several most common particular cases.
 First of all, since the cases $ D=1 $ and $ N=1 $ are trivial, everywhere in Eqs.(14,15) we put $ D \geq 2 $ and $ N \geq 2 $ though these formulas remain correct also for $ D=1 $ (and arbitrary $ N \geq 1 $)- in this trivial case according to Eqs.(14,15) one has only one configuration with no completely orthogonal counterparts.
 One can see that for $ N=2 $ and $ D=2 $ (i.e. for two qubits, say, for two $ 1/2 $ spins) there exist two distinct configurations of the system with two completely orthogonal counterparts as it is prescribed by Eqs.(2).
-As well, for $ N=3 $ and $ D=2 $ (i.e. for he system of three qubits, say, three $ 1/2 $ spins) one has four distinct configurations and four configurations being completely orthogonal to the former.
+As well, for $ N=3 $ and $ D=2 $ (i.e. for the system of three qubits, say, three $ 1/2 $ spins) one has four distinct configurations and four configurations being completely orthogonal to the former.
 Increasing $ N $ further for $ D=2 $ case from Eqs.(14,15 )one obtains that the number of distinct configurations grows as $ 2^{N-1} $ having the same number of completely orthogonal "partners" .
-Therefore, in such the case one can subdivide all possible quantum states of the entire $ 2^{N} $-dimensional quantum system on just two completely orthogonal to each other subsets of system's configurations.
-This agrees with e.g. a common EPR situation where $ D=2 $ orthogonal quantum states become shared among $ N $ parties or with all possible quantum states of $ 1/2 $ spin chain of $ N $ sites: all quantum states of this spin chain one can divide on the states of two spin sublattices where one sublattice has its spin configuration being completely orthogonal to the spin configuration of another sublattice.
+Therefore, in such the case one can subdivide all possible quantum states of the entire $ 2^{N} $-dimensional quantum system on just two subsets of system's configurations where each configuration from one subset has its mutually completely orthogonal counterpart in another subset.
+This agrees with e.g. a common EPR situation where $ D=2 $ orthogonal quantum states become shared among $ N $ parties or with all possible quantum states of $ 1/2 $ spin chain of $ N $ sites: all quantum states of this spin chain one can subdivide on the states of just two spin sub-lattices where each sub-lattice has its spin configurations being completely orthogonal to corresponding spin configurations from another spin sub-lattice.